Applications for the June 2022 intake are now closed. Applications for next year’s intake (June 2023) will open in October 2022.

 - Please note that our Douglas C. Mackay Entrance Scholarships are only available for students who have submitted a completed application and been interviewed prior to our first or second round of deadlines.
 Students who apply between February 28 and April 22 will not be eligible for entrance scholarships.

-- International (or visa students) must submit their application and all supporting documents by January 14 (first round).
-Students who apply before the 14th but whose transcripts arrive after the 14th will still be considered provided the document is dated prior to the 14th.
-This ensures that students have enough time to apply for and secure a study visa, a copy of which must be provided to the MBA Office by March 31.
+NOTE: This ensures that students have enough time to apply for and receive BOTH their study permit AND Co-op Work Permit, copies of which must be provided to the MBA Office by March 31.
 Students who complete an online application after January 14 for the June 2022 Cohort will not be considered.

 Step 1: Complete online application